Eyescale/eyescale.github.com/_projects/vmmlib-1.12.md

 include the headers and you are set.
 The BSD license allows the usage both in open source and commercial closed source software.

-# Features {#Features}
+# Features

 VMMLib provides the following major classes:
 * Basic matrix math: vmml::vector, vmml::quaternion, vmml::matrix
 * OpenGL math: vmml::Frustum, vmml::FrustumCuller, vmml::AABB
 * Detailed @ref Changelog

-# Bugs {#Bugs}
+# Bugs

 Please file a [Bug Report](https://github.com/Eyescale/vmmlib/issues) if you find any issue with this software.

-# Building {#Building}
+# Building

 VMMLib is a cross-platform library, designed to run on any modern operating system, including all Unix variants and the Windows operating system.
+It requires a C++11 compiler.
 VMMLib uses CMake to create a platform-specific build environment.
 The following platforms and build environments are tested:

-* Linux: Ubuntu 14.04, RHEL 6.6 (Makefile, Ninja)
+* Linux: Ubuntu 16.04, RHEL 6.8 (Makefile, Ninja)
 * Windows: 7 (Visual Studio 2012)
-* Mac OS X: 10.8 (Makefile, Ninja)
+* Mac OS X: 10.9 (Makefile, Ninja)

 Building from source is as simple as:

     git clone https://github.com/Eyescale/vmmlib.git
     mkdir vmmlib/build
     cd vmmlib/build
-    cmake ..
+    cmake -GNinja ..
-    make
+    ninja